Rice Sheppard: Municipal politics

 In 1928 Sheppard ran for one of the six aldermanic seats available.
 He did not receive a nomination from Labour, so ran as an Independent Labour candidate.
 He finished fifth of fourteen candidates - ahead of two of the Labour Party candidates - and was elected to a one-year term.
 As an elected member, he was welcomed back into the Labour fold.
 He was re-elected as part of that slate in the 1929 election (when he finished fifth of fifteen candidates), the 1931 election (when he finished first of fifteen candidates), and the 1933 election (when he finished first of seventeen candidates).

 Sheppard broke with Labour in 1934 when he ran as an independent against incumbent Labour mayor Knott.
 Knott was defeated by Joe Clarke (running as an Independent Labour candidate); Sheppard finished a distant fourth of five candidates.

 1935 saw a reconfiguration of Edmonton's political parties.
 What had hitherto been a competition between Labour and the Citizens' Committee (the latter under a variety of names) became a multi-party system.
 Clarke was re-elected in the 1935 election as a Civic Youth Association candidate, and three of the five aldermanic seats went to candidates running under the Social Credit label.
 A new left-leaning party, the United People's League, had replaced the Labour party the following year.
 Sheppard ran in the 1936 election as a Social Credit candidate, but he finished sixth of sixteen aldermanic candidates as the Citizens' Committee swept the five available seats; this was the first time since 1915 that Sheppard had been defeated in an aldermanic race.
 It would not be the last, as unsuccessful bids followed in 1940 (when he ran as a member of the newly formed Civic Progressive Association and finished tenth of nineteen candidates, only seven being elected) and 1941 (when he ran as an independent and finished last of fourteen candidates, only five being elected).

-In 1944, Sheppard was the sole challenger to incumbent mayor John Wesley Fry, but won less than thirty percent of the vote.
+In 1944, Sheppard was the sole challenger to incumbent mayor John Wesley Fry.
+Sheppard received less than thirty percent of the vote.

 He made a final bid for election in the 1945 election, when he was in his 80s.
 Running as an Independent aldermanic candidate, he finished twelfth of fourteen candidates, only five being elected.